elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`Add a parameter to the parameters given "parameter_" and the rider's token's first.`
+`Add a parameter to the parameters given "parameter" and the rider's token's first.`

 `If the rider's token is "another", put "other" into the parameter's name.`